Iamvivek-gupta/interview/typescript.md

-# Interface and Type in typescript
+# Union and Intersection Type in typescript
 In TypeScript, both interface and type are used to define the shape of an object, but they have some differences.

 Absolutely!
 Let's break down **union** and **intersection** types in TypeScript with simple examples: